 where they learn, the organizations where they work, and the communities where they

 live.
 Finally, these increased competencies and skills not only serve the personal

 needs of each student, by developing a well rounded individual, it also helps a student's

 marketability in pursuing jobs after college.

-Click here to learn more about requirements for the a leadership minor.
+Learn more about the requirements for a leadership minor.